Potatoes are not high in histamine, but there are still some potential concerns with potatoes and histamines that you should consider.

 Yes, all potatoes are from the Solanum tuberosum plant and are considered nightshades (except sweet potatoes).
 The nightshade family includes tomatoes, potatoes, eggplant, and peppers.

+While these vegetables are all safe to eat in moderation, they can cause problems for some people if consumed in large quantities, or if you have a potato intolerance.
 If you have any questions about whether a particular food is a nightshade plant or not, ask your doctor for advice.

 Are Sweet Potatoes Considered Nightshades?